lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-development.md

 ### Getting Started

-To use this feature, launch the sbt console and type `deploy minikube`.
+To use this feature, launch the sbt console and type `rpDeploy minikube`.
 This will run the task on all aggregated subprojects.
 The task will install Helm and the Reactive Sandbox (if required) and install (or replace) all of the applications.
 You can also run the task on a specific subproject if you only wish to deploy that application.